Delta Lake, Performance Optimization, Z-Ordering, Data Compaction, Query Performance

 Governance and Visibility

 Managing optimization across multiple streaming pipelines requires visibility into table health and performance.
-Governance platforms provide capabilities for data streaming platforms, offering:
+Modern data governance platforms provide comprehensive capabilities for streaming data platforms, offering:

 Best Practices and Operational Considerations